mehmetalikaya-hub/PortfolioProject/README.md

 <b>Projects can be divided different steps.
 I consider setting 4 projects respectively such as:</b>

-<p> Project 1)GOAL is: Using the basic SQL commands and finding answers to the questions that I created, analyzing a dataset with Basic SQL queries.</p>
+<p> <b>Project 1)</b> GOAL is: Using the basic SQL commands and finding answers to the questions that I created, analyzing a dataset with Basic SQL queries.</p>

 <b> Functions that I used
 * SELECT